SagarTheDestination/DataAnalysisProject/README.md

 # FDI-In_Various_Sector_of_India

-FDI(Foreign Direct investment) is the most imporant part now days hence, Increase the employment.
-FDI data analysis better for it from the prespective in which sector it will be benificial idea to start the work.so that company can collaborate with FDI for become successful.
+FDI(Foreign Direct investment)FDI data analysis better for it from the prespective in which sector it will be benificial idea to start the work.so that company can collaborate with FDI for become successful.

 ##  Problem Statement for Analysis